-In the US the number of hip fracture injuries has reached approximately 300,000 a year.
+In the United States the number of hip fracture injuries has reached approximately 300,000 a year.
 As a serious injury that commonly affects women, a hip fracture is a break in the upper quarter of the femur (thigh) bone.
 The extent of the break depends on the forces that are involved.
-This type of fracture is treated by undergoing a surgical procedure primarily based on the bones and soft tissues affected or on the level of the hip fracture.
+Treatment for this type of fracture often involves surgery.

 Specialists who treat hip fracture:

 Less common types of hip fracture:

 Risk factors for hip fractures include:

 MemorialCare's team of orthopedic specialists focus on the diagnosis, care and treatment of patients with disorders of the musculoskeletal system: bones, joints, muscles, ligaments and tendons.
 Our specialist are recognized locally in Southern California and nationally for their expertise in orthopedics and sports medicine.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.